Romney clawing his way back in Republican race

 Romney has also battled his way into a slight lead in a new poll in Michigan, which along with Arizona will hold a primary contest on February 28.
 Romney had trailed Santorum by as much as double digits a week ago in the Michigan race.

-On Thursday, Romney won the cautious endorsement from Michigan's largest newspaper - with the caveat that the former Massachusetts governor stop "chest-beating" with his rivals and return the focus to his record and collaborative leadership.

-The pace of the Republican race quickens dramatically next month, with 22 states holding nominating contests in March, including 10 on "Super Tuesday" March 6.
+The pace of the Republican race quickens dramatically next month, with 22 state nominating contests in March, including 10 on "Super Tuesday" March 6.

 "This debate will really give Romney some momentum heading into the Michigan primary," Republican strategist Ron Bonjean said.
 "Santorum clearly was having a hard time having to apologize and explain so many of his votes."